webpchecker

 There are waaaay too many factors to consider, but the main point I’m making here is that weight isn’t one of them.

-So together, we (like I did with Mo!) will focus on your self-care behaviors and all the factors that influence your health and well-being, all while allowing you to live your best life (and not feel guilty for simply enjoying an ice cream cone).
+So together, we (like I did with Mo!) will focus on your self-care behaviors and all the factors that influence your health and well-being, while allowing you to live your best life (and not feel guilty for simply enjoying an ice cream cone).
 And ultimately, trusting your body weight to settle where it’s healthiest for you.
 (And don’t worry, if you struggle with body image, I’m here to support you with this too)!

 ♡ How does that sound dear reader?
 Reach out and let me know!
 T